amitgoswami1027/ProductionalizeMachineLearningModels-Master/MLFlow/README.md

 ![image](https://user-images.githubusercontent.com/13011167/97162087-b8f3e880-17a4-11eb-928d-3eb166aadadf.png)
 ![image](https://user-images.githubusercontent.com/13011167/97162140-cad58b80-17a4-11eb-9255-a9b66c1921ec.png)

-## B.MLFOW PROJECTS - Packaging ML Projects
+## B.MLFlow PROJECTS - Packaging ML Projects
 ### 1.Concept
 * Projects have various library dependencies so shipping a machine learning solution involves the environment in which it was built.
 MLflow allows for this environment to be a CONDA environment or DOCKER container.
 This means that teams can easily share and publish their code for others to use.